-I can’t help but think of my grandma when I make green beans.
+I can’t help but think of my grandma when I make the Simple Green Beans.
 I have very strong memories of my grandmother and I sitting on the porch during the summers when I was a kid.
 We’d always been in charge of trimming the end off of the green beans.
 There’d always be bags and bags of green beans so this was no small job.
 I loved how the green beans snapped.
 If they were super fresh then they would spray a little bit of juice all over my face.
 It was a fun summer activity that helped cement my love of food.

 I’m teaching my niece how to cook and one of the first things I showed her was how to prepare green beans.
 We always sit down and chat while we work our way through the pile of beans, just like I did with my grandma.